helldotrs/htb-academy/general/getting-started/notes.md

 """We can also utilize online exploit databases to search for vulnerabilities, like Exploit DB, Rapid7 DB, or Vulnerability Lab.
 The Intro to Web Applications module discusses public vulnerabilities for web applications: https://academy.hackthebox.com/module/details/75
 /*see more links under links--> exploits*/"""

+## Metasploit Primer
+msfconsole
+"""

+The Metasploit Framework (MSF) is an excellent tool for pentesters.
+It contains many built-in exploits for many public vulnerabilities and provides an easy way to use these exploits against vulnerable targets.
+MSF has many other features, like:

+-    Running reconnaissance scripts to enumerate remote hosts and compromised targets

+-    Verification scripts to test the existence of a vulnerability without actually compromising the target

+-    Meterpreter, which is a great tool to connect to shells and run commands on the compromised targets

+-    Many post-exploitation and pivoting tools

+Let us take a basic example of searching for an exploit for an application we are attacking and how to exploit it.
+To run Metasploit, we can use the msfconsole command:
+"""
+- $ msfconsole

+"""Once we have Metasploit running, we can search for our target application with the search exploit command.
+For example, we can search for the SMB vulnerability we identified previously:
+"""
+- msf6 > search exploit eternalblue
+"""Tip: Search can apply complex filters such as search cve:2009 type:exploit.
+See all the filters with help search"""
+- > use exploit/windows/smb/ms17_010_psexec
+- > show options

 # links